RRFSx/yaml-tools/README.md

 - The query string consists a series of keys (or index for lists) from the top level to the target level
 - The "changto=" action is still under development (i.e. not ready for use)
 ### 3. `ybreakdonw`
 This script breaks down a YAML file into individual elements, from top to bottom, and generates a corresponding directory tree.
-Each intermediate sub-YAML file is dumped into its respective directory, making it easy to examine the structure step by step.
+Each intermediate sub-YAML file is dumped into its respective directory, making it easy to examine a given YAML file structure step by step.
 `ybreakdown sample.yaml`

 # Mini Tutorial
 This repository assumes the current Python environment has installed the `PyYAML` module.
-On NOAA RDHPCS, `PyYAML` can be find in the RDASApp `EVA` Python environment.
+On NOAA RDHPCS, `PyYAML` can be found in the RDASApp `EVA` Python environment.
 ```
 git clone https://github.com/NOAA-EMC/RDASApp
 cd RDASApp